xiaolai/regular-investing-in-box/docs/en/README.md

 Search for and add the following bot: *7000102093*.

 I often hold open classes in this group, and you can also find recordings of previous open classes here.
-Just click on the robot icon and then the “course record” icon to access the recordings
+Just click on the robot icon and then the “Course Record” icon to access the recordings

 ## About the Author

-Li Xiaolai is an investor and a lifelong learner. [http://lixiaolai.com]( http://lixiaolai.com) · [xiaolai@github](https://github.com/xiaolai)
+Xiaolai Li is an investor and a lifelong learner. [http://lixiaolai.com]( http://lixiaolai.com) · [xiaolai@github](https://github.com/xiaolai)

 ### Publications